Newzoo downgrades esports 2020 revenue forecast for third time to $950.3 million

-Market researcher Newzoo has downgraded its esports revenue forecast for 2020 for the third time this year, saying revenues will likely hit $950.3 million.
+Market researcher Newzoo has downgraded its 2020 esports revenue forecast for the third time this year, now saying revenues will likely hit $950.3 million.

 The revision is only slightly down from the previous forecast of $973.9 million, which Newzoo predicted back in July.
-In April, it had revised its earlier estimate to $1.059 billion.
-And back in February, before the pandemic, the forecast was $1.1 billion for 2020 revenues.
+In April, it revised its earlier estimate to $1.059 billion, and back in February — before the pandemic — the forecast was $1.1 billion for 2020 revenues.

-The fact that the forecasts haven’t changed much each time is a pretty good clue as to why Newzoo has had to revise the estimates so many times this year, thanks to the unpredictability of the market as a result of the pandemic.
-The frequent changes seem a little farcical.
-On the other hand, it seems prudent for the company to evaluate the fast-changing market every quarter, as esports revenues can be affected dramatically if fans are able to meet in physical venues again or not.
+The fact that the forecasts haven’t changed much each time points to the reason Newzoo has had to revise the estimates so frequently — namely the unpredictability of the market as a result of the pandemic.
+Admittedly, the frequent small changes feel a little farcical.
+On the other hand, it seems prudent for the company to evaluate the fast-changing market every quarter, as esports revenues can be affected dramatically by whether fans will be able to meet in physical venues again or not.

-In past years, physical venue revenues such as event ticket sales and merchandise were big parts of the revenues for esports.
-And while digital events produced huge spectator numbers, the revenues associated with the digital events were smaller.
+In past years, physical venue revenues — from such streams as event ticket sales and merchandise — were a big part of esports revenues.
+And while digital events produced huge spectator numbers, the revenues associated with digital events tended to be smaller.

 You can't solo security